Blog

 Here’s a breakdown of the key implant materials, their benefits, and what patients should be aware of:

-- Cobalt-chromium: Very durable and ideal for trauma or cancer patients, especially with bone cement.
-But metal-on-metal versions require close monitoring due to risks like metallosis.
+• Cobalt-chromium: Very durable, especially in metal-on-metal versions, but requires close monitoring due to risks like metallosis.

-- Titanium: Lightweight and promotes natural bone integration, great for uncemented implants and generally has fewer complications.
+• Titanium: Lightweight and promotes natural bone integration, and generally has fewer complications.

 For younger patients with severe joint problems, novel options are being explored.
 “Composite hip prostheses, consisting of continuous fibre-reinforced polymers, play a progressively key role in the development of prosthetic devices” (Ceddia & Trentadue, 2024).
 These composites “can be designed more carefully than monolithic stems, allowing for more effective tissue substitutes” (Ceddia & Trentadue, 2024).